Blue can be a color, or a state of mind. The sky being blue is miraculous, but the state of feeling blue, not so much.

 Is it about the opening up of Pandora’s box, and being unable to slam the lid down quick enough, so as to quickly stifle hurt and sorrow?

-It is uncomfortable … feeling.
-It is not being in control.. it is vulnerability.
+It is uncomfortable, this feeling.
+It is not being in control. it is vulnerability.

 I watch a fascinating video of when hot red orange glowing molten lava flows into the sea.
 What a reaction when these two elements meet.. fire and water.
 It is cataclysmic… it is forceful.

-The one only has power when it’s fury is liquid, once it meets the cool water, all of that boiling animosity subsides, and it becomes solid.
+The source only has power when its’ fury is liquid, once it meets the cool water, all of that boiling animosity subsides, and it becomes solid.
 The heat can’t fight against the cool of the sea.

 Such as when our emotions boil, and churn, and are ruminated about within our skin.
-It’s as if we are being burned alive from inside.
-There will be implosion if these feelings are not allowed to be felt, and excreted.
+It’s as if we are being burned alive from the inside.
+There will be implosion if these feelings are not allowed to be felt and excreted.